 The lack of simultaneous development of the midstream battery supply chain.
 In recent years, a growing number of projects to build battery cells have been announced in various regions such as Europe and the United States.
 However, announced projects for the midstream value chain such as precursor cathode active material (pCAM) and cathode active material (CAM) are still lacking.
 Based on announced projects, almost 90% of these midstream capacities are set to remain concentrated in China by 2030.
 European or US recyclers would have to compete with Chinese recyclers to sell their refined products to these CAM producers.
 Again, due to the lower costs of Chinese recyclers, their products could be sold at discounts to Western recycled products, which also would need to include shipping costs, making it more challenging to compete.
-Moreover, any domestic security advantages of developing a domestic recycling industry are lost at this stage as there remains a dependency on Chinese CAM producers.
+Moreover, any domestic security advantages of developing a domestic recycling industry are lost at this stage as there remains a dependency on Chinese CAM producers since CAM is the actual product required by the European battery cell producers.